aanandprabhu30/NLP-Project/Notebooks/README.md

 ### **Strategic Decision-Making**

 Sometimes the most valuable lesson is knowing **when to abandon a technically successful approach** in favor of a more practical solution. v9.0's discontinuation demonstrates mature engineering judgment.

+### **User-Centered Design**

+The creation of `academic_paper_classifier.ipynb` demonstrates the importance of **simplifying complex systems for end users**.
+By reducing 37 cells to 20, adding sample data, and including layman explanations, technical capabilities become accessible to broader audiences without sacrificing functionality.